 Global Business School Network Network for Human Rights

 In 2016, the Geneva School of Economics and Management co-founded a network of business schools that advance human rights in business education.
-The network comprises over 60 business schools from around the world and starting 2020, we have partnered with the Global Business School Network (GBSN) and the UN Principles for Responsible Management Education (PRME) to reach out to an even larger group of business schools.
+The Global Business School Network for Human Rights comprises over 90 business schools from around the world and starting 2020, we have partnered with the Global Business School Network (GBSN) and the UN Principles for Responsible Management Education (PRME) to reach out to an even larger group of business schools.

-In 2020, we published The Business Case for Human Rights - A Tool Kit (PDF), a foundational white paper that describes integration strategies for human rights teaching and research at business schools.
+In 2020, in collaboration with the NYU Stern Center for Business and Human Rights and the Global Business School Network, we published The Case for Human Rights in Business Education - A Tool Kit (PDF), a foundational white paper that describes integration strategies for human rights teaching and research at business schools.
 It also includes testimonies of other business schools and lists relevant BHR teaching resources, research outlets, and key network contacts.

 Young Researchers Summit